alphagov/content-publisher/docs/removing-documents.md

 # Removing or removing and redirecting a document

-We need to allow users to unpublish content from GOV.UK.
+We need to allow users to remove content from GOV.UK.
 Currently, a user can't remove a document from the UI so a developer needs to run a rake task to achieve this.